gmtsciencedev/scitq/docs/install.md

 If your tasks generate some kind of data output, which is very likely this is the last mandatory step of the install.
 With current PYTQ version, you have two choices: [S3](specific.md#aws-or-others-s3) or [NFS](specific.md#using-nfs).
 S3 is recommanded, it is cheaper and does not have NFS bottleneck issue, but if you have a nice NFS (with a generous bandwidth and low latency disks), it is perfectly fine.

+In case you have specific docker images that you would want to use, configure a [private registry](specific.md#docker-private-image-registry-management).

 ## What's next?